testomatio/docs/src/content/docs/integrations/issues-management/shortcut.md

 ---
 title: Shortcut Configuration
-description: Learn how to integrate issues management systems like Jira, GitHub, Azure DevOps with Testomat.io.
-This guide covers configuring connections to these systems, creating issues from test results, and linking tests to tickets.
-Streamline defect management by reporting failed tests directly from the test management platform, improving traceability and issue resolution.
+description: Learn how to integrate Shortcut with Testomat.io for effective issue tracking.
+This guide details how to retrieve your API Access Token and Workflow Name and provides step-by-step instructions to configure the Shortcut integration within Testomat.io seamlessly.
 type: article
 url: https://docs.testomat.io/integrations/issues-management/shortcut
 head: